Pocket Leopards Bengal Cats

 On this diet, the cats are able to digest it so well that they need to eat numerous times a day, like they would do in the wild.

 The raw meat diet has many advantages.
 The best advantage to this diet is the overall health of the cat.
 Cats seem to be so much healthier eating what what nature designed them to eat.
-Other advantages are; little to no litterbox oder, soft and shiny coat, and healthy teeth/gums.
+Other advantages are; little to NO litterbox oder, soft and shiny coat, and healthy teeth/gums.

 I am providing a link to a recipe of the homemade diet that I use, but if you don't want to make your own, you can buy it premade at Oma's Pride.
+Or many other local places like livestock feed store, butchers and many grocery stores even sell premade raw for cats.

 Please follow the links below to learn about feeding your cat a healthy diet.